-- 3. Write 12 bytes of zeros for the ISG following the Index/Sector pulse. - 4.
+- 2. Search for the leading edge of Index and when detected, activate Write Enable. - 3.
+Write 12 bytes of zeros for the ISG following the Index/Sector pulse. - 4.
 Write 11 bytes of zeros for the Address field PLO sync area. - 5.
 Write a byte sync pattern, the address field, the address field check bytes (2). - 6.
 Write all zeros for the address pad byte, the write splice byte and 11 bytes of the data area PLO sync. - 7.
 Write the data area byte sync byte, the data field, two data field check bytes and the data pad byte. - 8.
-Write four bytes of zeros for the ISG preceeding the sector pulse. - 9.
+Write four bytes of zeros for the ISG preceding the sector pulse. - 9.
 If the next sector of the same track is to be formatted and the head is not deselected, Write Enable should remain true, while writing zeros until the leading edge of the sector pulse is detected and the format procedure then repeated starting at Step 3.
-If the last sector of the track was just formatted, zeros should be written until the Index pulse is again detected, then Write Enable should be deactivated; and then proceed to Step 1.
+If the last sector of the track was just formatted, zeros should be written until the Index pulse is again detected, then Write Enable should be deactivated ; and then proceed to Step 1.

-Write Enable must be deactivated at least 1 μs before a head change can be initiated, and Write Enable may not be activated until 5 μs after a head change, thus it may be desired to affect the head change prior to the Index pulse according to the format chosen.
+Write Enable must be deactivated at least 1-μs before a head change can be initiated, and Write Enable may not be activated until 5-μs after a head change, thus it may be desired to affect the head change prior to the Index pulse according to the format chosen.

-14.3 READ/WRITE CONTROL TIMING (See Figure 25)
+14.3 READ/WRITE CONTROL TIMING (See Figure 24)

-The objective of this section is to specify the interrelationship of the drive interface control leads necessary to recover or record data fields on a formatted disk media.
+The objective of this section is to specify the interrelationship of the drive interface control lines necessary to recover or record data fields on a formatted disk media.
 The format of Section 14.1 will be assumed; however, critical drive-dependent parameters will be summarized to enable controller variations in the read/write timing.